rapideditor/country-coder/README.md

 - `level`: `string`, for overlapping features, the division level of the one to get
     - `country` (default): the "sovereign state" feature
-    - `region`: the lowest-level feature with an official or user-assigned ISO code
+    - `territory`: the lowest-level feature with an official or user-assigned ISO code

 <a name="RegionFeature" href="#RegionFeature">#</a> <b>RegionFeature</b>